zhuonanhao/DDG_Tutorial_Website/docementations/hyper_elastic.md

 ### Hyperelastic planar cable

 We first examine a simple planar cable, where, unlike a bending-dominated beam primarily governed by bending energy, the configuration is mainly determined by stretching energy.
-Mathematically, for a 1D structure of length $$L$$, with linear elastic stretching stiffness $$EA$$, bending stiffness $$EI$$, and subjected to an external load $$F$$, a beam model is appropriate when $$ EA \gg F \sim EI/L^2 $$, whereas a cable model should be used when $$EA \sim F \gg EI/L^2 $$.
-In an intermediate scenario, where $$EA \gg F \gg EI/L^2 $$, the configuration of the structure is governed solely by its geometric characteristics and boundary conditions, rendering the problem material-independent -- such as an inextensible catenary under its self-weight, which is known as a catenary.
-On the other side, for sufficient large external loads, the material response may exceed the linear regime, necessitating the use of a hyperelastic model.
+Also, for sufficient large external loads, the material response may exceed the linear regime, necessitating the use of a hyperelastic model.
 Similar to the planar beam system, the DOF vector for a hyperelastic cable system is defined by $$N$$ nodes as

 $$
 \mathbf{q} = [ \mathbf{x}_1; \mathbf{x}_2; \ldots; {\mathbf{x}_{N}} ] \in \mathcal{R}^{2N \times 1},